cthiebaud/bwv1006/README.md

 1. Compile `bwv1006.ly` to PDF and SVG using LilyPond in Docker
 2. Post-process the SVG (remove tab anchors, tighten viewbox)
+3. **Optimize the SVG files** using SVGO for faster loading
-3. Generate the one-line score used for synchronization
+4. Generate the one-line score used for synchronization
-4. Extract and align MIDI and SVG data
+5. Extract and align MIDI and SVG data
-5. Produce a `bwv1006_json_notes.json` file for animation timing
+6. Produce a `bwv1006_json_notes.json` file for animation timing

 You can also run steps individually: